-Maintain the correct depth gauge setting!
-Follow our instructions and use the recommended depth gauge clearance.
+• Maintain the correct raker clearance!
+Follow our instructions and use the recommended raker gauge.
 Too large a clearance increases the risk of kickback.

-Keep the chain properly tensioned!
+• Keep the chain properly tensioned!
 If the chain is slack it is more likely to jump off and lead to increased wear on the bar, chain and drive sprocket.